-- Respect One's Self: Responsible users will select online names that are appropriate and will consider the information and images that are posted online. - Respect Others: Responsible users will refrain from using technologies to bully, tease or harass other people. - Protect One's Self and Others: Responsible users will protect themselves and others by reporting abuse and not forwarding inappropriate materials or communications.
+- Respect One's Self: Responsible users will select online names that are appropriate and will consider the information and images that are posted online. - Respect Others: Responsible users will refrain from using technologies to bully, harass or defame other people, school personnel and other school related images or likeness.

+- Protect One's Self and Others: Responsible users will protect themselves and others by reporting abuse and not forwarding inappropriate materials or communications.
 Users will protect their usernames and passwords by not sharing with others. - Respect Intellectual Property: Responsible users will suitably cite any and all use of websites, books, images, media, or other sources relied upon or used in work created. - Protect Intellectual Property: Responsible users will request permission to use the software and media others produce and abide by license agreements for all software and resources.

-Under no circumstances is an AoP user authorized to engage in any activity that is illegal under local, state, federal or international law while utilizing AoP-owned resources, computers or networks.
+Under no circumstances is an AoP user authorized to engage in any activity that is illegal under local, state, federal or international law.